japaric/rust-cross/README.md

 1\.
 2. 3.
 You are now cross compiling!

+For more examples check the [Travis CI builds](https://travis-ci.org/japaric/rust-cross).

 The rest of the guide will explain and generalize each step performed in the previous example.

 ## Table of Contents